-One of the public services sub-recipients, YWCA, provides emergency shelter, transitional housing, and services to homeless clients and victims of domestic violence.
-In addition, the County operates a year round Shelter Program facility in Sunnyvale with 125 beds that takes referrals and receives supportive services from a number of the City's CDBG sub-recipients.
+Several of the public services sub-recipients (YWCA, Next Door and Bill Wilson Center), provide emergency shelter, transitional housing, and services to homeless clients and victims of domestic violence.
+In addition, the County operates a year round Shelter Program facility in Sunnyvale with 175 beds that takes referrals and receives supportive services from a number of the City's CDBG subrecipients.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again public or private agencies that address housing, health, social services, employment, education, or youth needs.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again funding planned for these activities is about \$560,000 in 2021.

-Several of the activities funded help homeless clients and families transition to permanent housing, including: WorkFirst Sunnyvale, and the human services grant to YWCA.
-The total CDBG funding planned for these activities is \$457,493 in 2019.
+Several of the activities funded help homeless clients and families transition to permanent housing, including: WorkFirst Sunnyvale, and the human services grants to YWCA and Next Door.
+The total CDBG

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from
+Helping low-income individuals and families avoid becoming homeless, especially extremely lowincome individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.